-You can delete your account at anytime by visiting your Settings and clicking the large red “delete my account” button or by emailing us at email@example.com.
-Once your account has been deleted, all data related to your account is deleted.
+You can delete your account at any time by visiting your Settings and clicking the large red “delete my account” button or by emailing us at email@example.com.
+Once your account has been deleted, all data related to your account is permanently deleted.

 How do we protect visitor information?

-Our website is scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to our site, web app, and browser extension as safe as possible.
+Our website is scanned on a regular basis for security vulnerabilities in order to make your visit to our site, web app, and browser extension as safe as possible.

-Your personal information is contained behind secured networks and is only accessible by you and a very limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
+Your personal information is contained behind secured networks and is only accessible by you and a very limited number of Stackup personnel who have special access rights to such systems in order to update and maintain the system.
+This select group of Stackup personnel are contractually required to keep the information confidential.